 You need food.
-Room temperature food is no fun, and most food needs some preparing.
-If you happen to have a wood burning stove in your home, you are in luck.
-The rest of us aren’t so lucky.
+Room-temperature food is no fun, and most food needs some preparation.
+If you happen to have a wood-burning stove in your home, you are in luck.
 You might have a gas stove that will work, but there are a few other options that don’t require the grid.

 A popular choice is a camping stove.
 You could also use a grill, but you have to stand outside to cook.
 You will need to keep lighters and matches on hand.
 If you opt to use a camping stove or grill, you will need to have fuel on hand.
 Keep a large enough stock to last a few days easily.

 After you run out of fuel, cooking can be tricky.
 You could use fire, but smoke could alert those you don’t want around.
 Solar ovens are also a great tool to have, but they can be stolen if left unattended!

 Stockpiling food that doesn’t require cooking is a great idea.
 It allows you to conserve your cooking method.
 For example, while dried beans are cheaper, it takes a lot of cooking fuel to warm them up.

 Canned beans are easy to cook and could be eaten cold if needed.
 Here are some of my favorite foods to stockpile for a power outage.

 - Protein shakes – just use water!

 - Peanut butter or almond butter

 - Canned fruit

 - Canned beans and vegetables